hussu010/Portfolio-Tracker-NodeJS/README.md

 npm install
 ```

+Download and extract `transactions.csv file from https://s3-ap-southeast-1.amazonaws.com/static.propine.com/transactions.csv.zip

-Copy `transactions.csv` file to the root of the project.
+Copy the file to the root of the project.

 Sync the db with contents from `transactions.csv` file.